MatthijsKamstra/haxeunity/00helloworld/example.md

 # Hello World Example

 Check the [code folder](https://github.com/MatthijsKamstra/haxeunity/tree/master/00helloworld/code) for more comments.
 If you want to know why we are making this?
-Check out the [C# helloworld](../00helloworld/about.md).
+Check out the [about](about.md).

-This example will be a bit diferent from most examples I wrote.
+This example will be a bit different from most examples I wrote.

 First the file/folder structure will be different, this because C# in combination with Unity dictates it.
 Normally I would advise to use this folder structure: